saltysoup/a3-bootcamp-ce/Day2/inference-with-vllm-on-gke/README.md

 kubectl delete -f gemma-vllm-l4.yaml
 ```

-### Deploy on the H100 Cluster
+### Deploy on H100 Cluster

-Repeat the steps we did for L4 Cluster again for H100 Cluster.
+Repeat the steps we did for L4 cluster again for H100 cluster.
 Make sure your H100 cluster is selected as the current context before proceeding.

 ```bash